HUMANE IMMIGRATION REFORM

 Full Legal Status for ALL Immigrants

-- WE will push for legislation that will provide legal status for ALL immigrants who have no convictions for violent crime.
+- WE will push for legislation that will provide legal status for ALL immigrants.

 Citizenship for DREAMers

-- WE will work to pass a modern day DREAM Act which would allow undocumented immigrants who came into the United States before the age of 16 an expeditious pathway to citizenship as long as he or she has not committed any violent crimes.
+- WE will work to pass a modern day DREAM Act which would allow undocumented immigrants who came into the United States before the age of 16 an expeditious pathway to citizenship.
 In addition, we will work to expand educational benefits such as receiving financial aid, be eligible for in-state tuition rates, and giving them the ability to serve in the military.

 Healthcare for ALL Immigrants